Christiane Zschommler

 Boris Johnson, This Morning, 5 March 2020

-The idea of translating the data into an artwork for me creates an emotional release that is intended to go beyond numbers and statistics.
-Winding the thread over the images on the panels in silence takes time and gives me space to think about the life of individuals beneath the superficial statistics.
+The idea of translating the data into artwork for me creates an emotional release that is intended to go beyond numbers and statistics.
+Winding the thread over the images on the panels in silence takes time and gives me space to think about the lives of individuals beneath the superficial statistics.

 Each panel ( 1.14m h X 1.34 m w ) contains 24 images organised in 6 columns.
 Continuous red, white or blue thread is hovering over the panels, representing the corona virus fatalities in the UK for each day in a criss cross pattern.
 For the period from 22nd March 2020 to 9th April 2021, 152431cm coloured thread hovering over 16 panels with 384 photographs.